Table of Contents

 If you utilize the Taxation Report in Jobber, any lump sum transactions will appear as Unallocated on the Cash report - this means they haven't been applied to an invoice and so Jobber does not know which Tax to apply these funds to.
 The best way to prevent this is to manually split a lump sum payment and record it directly on each invoice it is meant to pay off.

 To view a receipt for a client, or to email them a receipt, click the Payment or Deposit from their Billing history.
 Click Email Receipt to send the client a copy.
 Click Download PDF to view the receipt.

 Tip: If you are using Jobber Payments, your receipts for transactions paid by credit card might be set to sent automatically when a payment is made.
 You can check this setting by going to the Gear Icon > Settings > Jobber Payments > Preferences.

 Items that affect your client's account balance will automatically appear in the billing history box.
 However, you can also create new items directly from the billing history box by clicking New.

 The items you can create are:

 - Note: It is not possible to charge a credit card through Jobber Payments from the billing history box.
 The credit card payment method does not charge your client.
 This option is for recording a credit card transaction that occurred outside of Jobber such as through a POS system.
 If you need to charge a client with Jobber Payments, that must be done from the invoice.
-Learn more about Collecting Payments on Invoices with Jobber Payments.
+Learn more about Collecting Payments on Invoices.